6 Effective Ways to Build an Author Brand

 B. Why Does Building an Author Brand Matter?

-Also, it’s alright to recognize that your work may not be to everyone's liking.
+It’s alright to recognize that your work may not be to everyone's liking.
 But you encourage those who show sympathy for you.

 C. Ways to Build an Authentic Author Brand

 Emerging technologies and the popularity of social media are helping to increase outreach rates.
-It ensures effective communication between writers and their audience regardless of their budget.
+It ensures effective communication between writers and their audience regardless of budget.

 Thanks to brand storytelling, which emphasizes customer importance above all else, authors can draw social media users' attention to their work.
 This means using your author brand to benefit your readers, too, by offering information they find useful.